Nick Coatsworth: Medical career

 Coatsworth is a Fellow of the Royal Australasian College of Physicians.
 His specialties are respiratory medicine and infectious diseases.
 He is currently director of infectious diseases at Canberra Hospital.

 His other roles have included executive director at the National Critical Care and Trauma Response Centre in Darwin.
 He has also lectured in medicine at the Australian National University.

 Coatsworth led humanitarian teams in the Congo and the Darfur region of Sudan for Medicins Sans Frontiers when he was 25, a task that he says left him with PTSD.
 He told the Today programme: "I think everyone has their limits in life and I kind of reached that, the security situation there was really difficult.
 There was the threat of assassination of people in the place where we were."
 After returning home, Coatsworth became anxious: "I felt like I was having these heart palpitations ...
 At the end of 2019 it got to the point one weekend I couldn't leave the house."
 He took anxiety medication to resolve the issue.

 He was elected to the board of Medicins Sans Frontiers in Australia in 2008.
 He served as the board's president in 2010 and 2011.

 He also led the second Australian Medical Assistance Team to the Philippines after Typhoon Haiyan in 2013.

 His other deployments with the Australian Medical Assistance Team include Vanuatu after Cyclone Pam in 2015 and Fiji following Cyclone Winston in 2016.

 In 2023, Coatsworth joined Patients Australia as Ambassador for Health Reform.

 In 2024, Coatsworth became a clinical governance advisor for GP telehealth company Eucalyptus.

-During the COVID-19 pandemic
+During the COVID-19 Lockdown Period

-In 2020, during the COVID-19 pandemic, Coatsworth was appointed as Australia's Deputy Chief Medical Officer.
+In 2020, during the early stages of the COVID-19 pandemic, Coatsworth was appointed as Australia's Deputy Chief Medical Officer.
 As the only hospital-based practising clinician in the team of deputies, his role initially involved dealing with hospitals and health services.

 However, Coatsworth became one of the government's key public-facing experts, appearing regularly in press conferences and on television programmes to talk about the virus.
 This led to him being labelled a 'household name' by the media.

 He was appointed by Australia's then top health adviser Brendan Murphy one of three deputy chief medical officers.

 Coatsworth has been outspoken about elements of how Australia handled COVID-19.
 His positions include: